-Clergy Reference Form: Admission to primary school, 2023
+Clergy Reference Form: Admission to primary school, 2024

-SILVERDALE ST JOHN'S Church of England Primary School Name of child: Date of birth Contact Telephone This parent has given your name as a reference for his/her commitment to the church/place of worship.
-Our criteria require the parent to have attended their place of worship monthly for at least 6 months prior to 1st September 2022.
+Silverdale St John's Church of England Primary School

+Name of child:

+Surname

+Date of birth

+Name of parent/guardian

+Address

+Post code

+Contact Telephone

 Has this been the pattern for this parent?
-YES / NO If NO, has your church building been closed for fully-accessible and non-restricted worship2 during the qualifying period?
-YES / NO. IF YES, please give the dates of when fully-accessible and non-restricted worship was not possible in the church building.....
-This church is a part of (please tick): Churches Together in England Please return this form to Silverdale St John's CE Primary School By 15th January 2023
+YES / NO

+If NO, has your church building been closed for fully-accessible and non-restricted worship 2 during the qualifying period?
+YES / NO.

+IF YES, please give the dates of when fully-accessible and non-restricted worship was not possible in the church building

+Signed

+Name

+Position

+Church

+This church is a part of (please tick):

+Churches Together in England

+Please return this form to

-2 For a definition of what qualifies as accessible and non-restricted worship contact admissions@blackburn.anglican.org
+$^{^{2}}$ For a definition of what qualifies as accessible and non-restricted worship contact $\underline{\text{admissions@blackburn.anglican.org}}$